Private Dining & Celebrations

 A fine, elegant room which links The Turner Room and The Library, with centre point Adams fireplace, seats a maximum of 40 Guests at two long tables.
 It is named after the family collection of specially commissioned portraits of Ireland's past Presidents.
 Some of these past Presidents still visit us today.
 The room is stylishly decorated in soft shades of salmon pink on the walls and fabrics, with tall Georgian windows and a southern aspect make it bright, airy and warm.

 Our Library seats 14 Guests at one large table or two narrower tables of eight Guests.
 It's located next to The Presidents' Room and is beautifully decorated in tones of heritage green, with black Kilkenny marble fireplace, gilt mirrors, oil portraits of historical characters and pretty china plateware on the walls.
-This makes it a much sought after private dining space and is the family's own favourite!
+This makes it a much sought after private dining space and is the O'Callaghan family's own favourite spot too!

 The Chinese Room

-Our Chinese Room stunningly and richly decorated in Golds and Royal Reds, seats 18 Guests at a large table.
-It borrows it’s name from a custom practiced in the Big House in the 18th century when the occupants travelled abroad on the ‘grand tour’ and purchased souvenirs to decorate their homes.
-This gorgeous room overlooks the Palladian Court yard at the rear.
+Our Chinese Room stunningly and richly decorated in Golds and Royal Reds, seats 18 Guests at a large rectangular table.
+It borrows it’s name from a custom practiced in the Big House in the 18th century when the owners travelled abroad on a ‘grand tour’ and purchased souvenirs to decorate their homes.
+This gorgeous room overlooks the Palladian Court yard at the rear of the house.